AlpacaKeep

 The 60-Day Cria Growth Curve: When to Intervene

 The first few weeks after unpacking are the highest-stakes period of camelid farming.
 A breeder's most immediate anxiety is whether the newborn cria is thriving or slowly failing.
 Visual assessments are often useless; a fluffy fleece can easily hide a dangerously emaciated skeletal frame.
-Survival requires a digital scale and strict adherence to a biological growth curve.
+While evaluating adult body condition is done by palpation (using the Alpaca Body Condition Score Calculator), survival of the growing cria requires a digital scale and strict adherence to a biological growth curve.

 Here are the definitive mathematical benchmarks for healthy alpaca and llama growth during the critical first 60 days, and the exact thresholds where you must intervene.